MarcNo/openshift-home-lab/README.md

 ## editing scripts

-User specific information could/should be abstracted out to files instead of editing files.
-Send patches/PRs.
+You should only have to edit one configuration file, env.sh

 ### edit various files

 * Edit `env.sh` for your environment:
+  - VM_LIST - the names of the VMs to create (3 by default, add more if needed)
-  - DOMAIN - the domain name to use
+  - DOMAIN - the domain name to use for the hosts (ie: gwiki.org)
+  - MACADDRESS - MAC addresses for your VMs (be unique)
+  - OCPDOMAIN - the domain name for the cluster (ie: ocp.nozell.com, *.apps.nozell.com)
-  - WORKSPACE - where VMs, etc are stored
+  - WORKSPACE, VMS - where VMs, etc are stored
   - ISOS - where your ISOs can be found
   - RHEL_IMAGE - your rhel-guest-image-7.3-35.x86_64.qcow2 is

-* Edit `2-build.sh` to create a mapping from your hostname.$DOMAIN and mac addresses for the VMs.  (yeah, this should be abstracted out)

-* Edit `hosts` and `hosts.ocp` to match your environment.

-* Three VMs are created, choose your own names/addresses

-  * `jump.$DOMAIN` - jumpstation (where you run the OCP installer from)
-  * `master0.$DOMAIN` - first and only master node
-  * `node0.$DOMAIN` - compute node (you can add more to `hosts`

 * Update your DNS server.
 Google hosts my DNS records, so I don't need to hack `/etc/resolv.conf`.
 But you will need to update your DNS A